solana-foundation/developer-content/docs/advanced/lookup-tables.md

 > transactions to _extend_ any table with more addresses (~20) that can fit
 > within a single transaction's memory limits.

-Once these addresses have been inserted into the table, and stored on chain, you will be able to utilize the Address Lookup Table in future transactions.
+Once these addresses have been inserted into the table, and stored onchain, you will be able to utilize the Address Lookup Table in future transactions.
 Enabling up to 256 addresses in those future transactions.